How to Improve Business Writing Skills

 “Better business writing" is a murky goal.
 How then, do we improve our business writing skills?

 In this post, I am going to outline six steps to start improving your English business writing today.
-This goes beyond business writing tips and tricks and lays out a simple step-by-step process for improvement.
+This goes beyond business writing tips and tricks and lays out a simple step-by-step writing process for improvement.

 You will learn how to correct common mistakes, tricks for better formatting, and how to reduce errors in your writing.

 1. Remove the emotions

 We can feel a little hurt or defensive any time a weakness is highlighted.
-Many clients have told me that writing was not something they enjoyed in school and memories of a mean English teacher with a red pen poised to slash an essay apart is still vivid.
+Many clients have told me that writing was not something they enjoyed in school and memories of a mean English teacher with a red pen poised to slash an essay apart are still vivid.
 For others, even though they enjoyed writing in school, they realize that business writing is a somewhat different skill than academic writing.

 Whatever the emotional response, let it go.

 The truth is everyone needs to write well at work to succeed.
 If we’re good at it, our careers opportunities improve.
 Turning your attention to improving your business writing is all good!
-Let go of any negative emotions and focus on the career benefit and ease of knowing exactly how to tackle the task of better writing at work.
+Let go of any negative emotions and focus on the career benefit and ease of knowing exactly how to tackle the task of better, effective writing at work.

 This can be challenging if the only feedback we have received is we “need to improve.”
 Where to begin?
 There are so many embedded skills in business writing, so it’s important to understand what is working and what needs improvement.